w3labsxyz/ethereum-staking-contracts/README.md

 - [stakefish BatchDeposits contract (GitHub)](https://github.com/stakefish/eth2-batch-deposit/blob/main/contracts/BatchDeposits.sol)
 - [Abyss Eth2 Depositor contract (GitHub)](https://github.com/abyssfinance/abyss-eth2depositor/blob/main/contracts/AbyssEth2Depositor.sol)

+## Design Decisions

+### The Ethereum Validator Exit Process

+The `StakingRewards` contract, specifically the `releasable()` function, incorporates a vital design decision for calculating releasable ETH amounts.
+This decision is related to the Ethereum validator exit process and its absent interaction with smart contracts.

+#### Ethereum Validator Exit Process

+1. **Exit Message Broadcasting**: A signed exit message is broadcasted to the network when a validator exits.
+This message indicates the validator's intention to cease operations and initiate the process of exiting.
+2. **Non-Triggering of Smart Contracts**: Crucially, broadcasting a signed exit message in Ethereum does not trigger any smart contract execution.
+This is because the exit process occurs at the consensus layer of Ethereum, which operates independently of the execution layer where smart contracts reside.
+3. **Implications for Smart Contracts**: When a validator exits, this action can not automatically update relevant states or variables in smart contracts that might depend on the validator's status.
+This includes the `_exitedStake` variable in the `StakingRewards` contract, which is necessary for accurate reward calculations.

+#### Necessity of `exitValidators()` Function

+Given the described separation between the consensus and execution layers in Ethereum, the `StakingRewards` contract requires the `exitValidators()` function to be explicitly called by the reward recipient.
+This function updates the `_exitedStake` variable, aligning it with the actual state of exited validators.

+#### Economic Incentive and Responsibility

+1. **Active Engagement**: Reward recipients are incentivized to engage actively by calling `exitValidators()`, ensuring no fees apply to the stake returned after the successful exit of validators.
+2. **Autonomy and Accountability**: This design empowers reward recipients with freedom over their rewards while holding them accountable for maintaining the accuracy of their staking rewards.

+#### Design Justification and Conclusion

+This design decision is a pragmatic response to the inherent limitations and architectural design of the Ethereum network.
+It effectively addresses the disconnect between validator exit processes and smart contract execution, ensuring that the `StakingRewards` contract functions accurately and efficiently within these constraints.
+Simultaneously, it underscores the importance of stakeholder engagement and responsibility to ensure a consistent state and the correct allocation of rewards and fees.

 ## Setup

 The Justfaring contracts project uses the [Truffle Suite](https://trufflesuite.com/) and [Node.js with `npm`](https://nodejs.org/en) to manage its dependencies.